-Richard is a Director of Neuroscience Research Australia Limited and Alzheimer’s Australia NSW.
+Richard is a Director of Neuroscience Research Australia Limited.
 He also sits on the advisory board of the Centre for Healthy Brain Ageing.
 He was previously Chair of General Practice Education and Training and a Director of Government Property NSW.

 Richard began his career in general practice and was in full-time practice from 1979 until 1998.
 He developed a special interest in problems relating to drugs and alcohol, and worked for many years at St Vincent’s Hospital Sydney’s Rankin Court Methadone Stabilisation Unit.